Content similarity detection: In source code

+Plagiarism and copyright are essential concepts in academic and creative writing that writers, researchers, and students have to understand.
+Although they may sound similar, they are not; different strategies can be used to address each of them.

+Algorithms

 Complications with the use of text-matching software for plagiarism detection

 Various complications have been documented with the use of text-matching software when used for plagiarism detection.
 One of the more prevalent concerns documented centers on the issue of intellectual property rights.
 The basic argument is that materials must be added to a database in order for the TMS to effectively determine a match, but adding users' materials to such a database may infringe on their intellectual property rights.
 The issue has been raised in a number of court cases.

 An additional complication with the use of TMS is that the software finds only precise matches to other text.
 It does not pick up poorly paraphrased work, for example, or the practice of plagiarizing by use of sufficient word substitutions to elude detection software, which is known as rogeting.
+It also cannot evaluate whether the paraphrase genuinely reflects an original understanding or is an attempt to bypass detection.

+Another complication with TMS is its tendency to flag much more content than necessary, including legitimate citations and paraphrasing, making it difficult to find real cases of plagiarism.
+This issue arises because TMS algorithms mainly look at surface-level text similarities without considering the context of the writing.
+Educators have raised concerns that reliance on TMS may shift focus away from teaching proper citation and writing skills, and may create an oversimplified view of plagiarism that disregards the nuances of student writing.
+As a result, scholars argue that these false positives can cause fear in students and discourage them from using their authentic voice.